Sridhar144/PortFolio/README.md

 # PortFolio
-This is a project on creating a website to on my Portfolio using different features and different frameworks
+This is a project on creating a website on my Portfolio using different features and different frameworks